hazelcast/hazelcast-jet-reference-manual/docs/200_Getting_Started/200_How_Distributed_Stream_Processing_Works_In_Jet.md

-Continuing our story from the previous section we shall now move on to infinite stream processing.
+Continuing our story we shall now move on to infinite stream processing.
 The major challenge in batch jobs was properly parallelizing/distributing a "group by key" operation.
 To solve it we introduced the idea of partitioning the data based on a formula that takes just the grouping key as input and can be computed independently on any member, always yielding the same result.
 In the context of infinite stream processing we have the same concern and solve it with the same means, but we also face some new challenges.

 ## The Importance of "Right Now"